Søndermarken: Memorial Mound

 The Memorial Mound is on a slope and was erected in 1925 to commemorate Danish immigration to America.
 In the 1920s, Danish-Americans in the United States conceived the idea to erect a memorial in Copenhagen as a counterpoint to the traditions surrounding Rebild Hills celebrations in Jutland.

 A committee of Danish-Americans was set up which charged the sculptor Anders Bundgaard with the commission.
 After prolonged discussions, it was ultimately decided that the monument should be a mound, with an embellished inner chamber, placed in Søndermarken.

+Sculpture found inside the memorial mound.

 The necessary funds were raised through a worldwide collection among expatriate Danes.
 Around $12,000 was collected and the monument was inaugurated in 1925 with a ceremony attended by 40,000 people, including the entire Danish royal family.

 The mound measures 8 metres in diameter and is 5 metres tall.
 It is surrounded by tall trees and is reached along a narrow stone-lined passageway.
 Chiselled above the entrance is the inscription: "They who set out, never to return."
 At the top of the cupola is a metre-wide opening to let in daylight.
 At the centre of the room is the life-size figure of a woman who embraces her children, symbolizing Mother Denmark.
 Built into the wall are 9 bas-reliefs with symbolic descriptions of the emigrants’ lives and activities abroad.
 In the floor is a five-pointed star representing the five continents.

 The memorial mound is open to the public every year on 4 July.